jeetusb/mongo-doc-with-timestamp/README.md

 ## Mongo Server side Stored Javascript.

-This stored Server side mongo js iterates over each documents of given collection and calculate timestamp on the basis of document Id and append timestamp to each respective document and then, print them.
+This stored Server side mongo js iterates over each documents of given collection and calculate timestamp on the basis of document id (MongoId) and append timestamp to each respective document and then, print them.

 # How to Use